-During the first year, each student is required to take the course in practice training described on page 49.
-Successful completion of the practice training program is a prerequisite to graduation, and students who do not complete it satisfactorily in the first year will be required to retake it.
+During the first year, each student is required to take the course in Practice Training described on page 48.
+Satisfactory completion of the Practice Training course entitles the student to one hour of credit and is a prerequisite to graduation.
+A student who does not complete the course satisfactorily in the first year will be required to retake it.